 Where to Get Calm Down Corner Printables for Your Safe Room

-- 1. The first set of printables we are showcasing is a cost effective way to grab 5 digital letter size posters to hang.
-This cute set includes an inspirational manifesto poster, feelings check-in, reflection and calming strategies.
+- 1. The first set of printables we are showcasing is a cost-effective way to grab 2 sets of 5 beautifully designed digital letter-size posters to hang.
+This cute set includes an inspirational manifesto poster, feelings check-in, reflection, and calming strategies.

-- 2. The second set of printables is Mindfulmazing’s Calm Down Corner Toolkit, this a truly amazing set.
-It’s voted our #1 recommendation for cost effectiveness, awesome results, and beauty.
+- 2. The second set of printables is Mindfulmazing’s Calm Down Corner Toolkit.
+This is truly an amazing set.
+It’s voted our #1 recommendation for cost-effectiveness, awesome results, and beauty.
 It includes 14 posters (you can choose different sizes) that teaches kids to recognize their emotions and provides many calm down strategies (in a fun way).

 3. Don’t Be a Control Freak (Avoid power struggles)